tengweiherr/jamstack-herr.my/README.md

 1. **MWA - Site of the Month (Personal category, Feb 2022)** <sub>*Issued by Malaysia Website Award (MWA) by Exabytes 2022*</sub>

 ## :rocket: Project Background
-Revamping [first version of the website](https://github.com/tengweiherr/herr.my) into Jamstack fullstack webapp for a few reasons:
+Re-engineering [the first version of the website](https://github.com/tengweiherr/herr.my) into Jamstack fullstack webapp with Headless CMS for a few reasons:
-1. connecting to a CMS for updating content easily
+1. connecting to a CMS for updating content with minimal effort
 2. optimal performance
 3. security enhancement
 4. scalability in the future (adding more pages and content)
+5. auto deployment

 ## :bricks: Infrastructure
 ### Jamstack (Headless CMS) with:
 - NextJS
 - Contentful API with GraphQL
-- Medium RSS Feed

 #### Frontend:
 - Bootstrap